12 Era of Bad Feelings

 Election of 1800

-The 19th century kicked off with a nasty, contentious election — the kind that makes politics vexing if interesting to follow.
-Jefferson liked to call the 1800 election a revolution, which had some truth to it but is a bit of stretch since the basic Constitutional framework didn’t change.
+The 19th century U.S. kicked off with a nasty, contentious election — the kind that makes politics vexing if interesting to follow.
+Jefferson liked to call the 1800 election a revolution, which had some truth to it but is a stretch since the basic Constitutional framework didn’t change.
 Because of the unpopularity of Federalist policies like the Whiskey Tax, Jay Treaty, and Sedition Act, the Democratic-Republican Jefferson won his presidential rematch with Federalist John Adams in 1800.
 In so doing, he helped set the U.S. on a path toward greater democracy that culminated in full political representation for American adults by 1965, though that wasn’t his intention.
 But Jefferson supported universal white manhood suffrage, and that was a significant expansion of the electorate beyond white, male landowners.

 Per standards of the time, neither candidate gave speeches, campaigned directly, or asked for votes.
 It was left to their supporters to provide commentary.
 Adams’ spin doctors claimed that Jefferson’s lack of Christianity would compel him to legalize murder, rape, and incest.
 Associating him with the worst of the French Revolution, Adams’ supporters warned what a Jefferson presidency would mean: “Be prepared to see your dwellings in flames…female chastity violated, or children writhing on a pike.”

-Jefferson’s camp paid off newspapers for favorable editorials and called Adams a “howling hermaphrodite” — a hideous hermaphroditical character which has neither the force nor firmness of a man nor the gentleness and sensibility of a woman.”
+Jefferson’s camp paid off newspapers for favorable editorials and called Adams a “howling hermaphrodite — a hideous hermaphroditical character which has neither the force nor firmness of a man nor the gentleness and sensibility of a woman.”
 Helping to establish the standards of accuracy still used in negative campaign ads, Adams’ camp countered that Jefferson was a “mean-spirited, low-lived fellow (plausible enough based on the accusations toward Adams), the son of a half-breed Indian squaw, sired by a Virginia mulatto father” (close enough; he had two fully Caucasian parents).

 Washington in Heaven Hoping That Partisanship Wouldn't Rip Country Apart